 Life is PAWSitively PURRfect when you have a caretaker and not just a feeder!!

 Get Involved....Become Part Of The Solution...TNR Works!!

-We are very pleased to have been awarded the Petco Foundation for $2500.
+We are very pleased to have been awarded a Petco Foundation grant in 2019 for $2500.
 This grant will allow us to provide TNR services to even more feral and community cats in our area.
 Thank you so much Petco Foundation for making such a big difference to our work!!

 Trap, Neuter and RETURN is the most effective and humane method of controlling the feral/free roaming cat population in any community.

 In the TNR process, feral/free-roaming cats are humanely trapped, spayed/neutered, vaccinated against rabies and eartipped for identification.
 The cats are then RETURNED to their ORIGINAL LOCATION where they continue to live healthier lives and can no longer add to the overpopulation problem.

 Responsible caretakers provide food, water and ongoing care for these cats in an established colony environment.